 Tier 2a: Password Key → Encryption Key

 The encryption key is derived from the password key with a different salt and another 300,000 rounds of PBKDF2-HMAC-SHA-256.
-It is used to encrypt and decrypt private keys (P-256) using AES-256-GCM.
+It is used to encrypt and decrypt all four private keys — Ed25519 signing key, X25519 private key, ML-DSA signing key, and ML-KEM decapsulation key — using AES-256-GCM.

 The encryption key never leaves the client.
 It is not sent to the server.
 It is cached on the client after the user enters their password (on account save or login).
 This allows subsequent crypto operations (key rotation, message decryption) without re-prompting for the password.